dbasak763/ev-sight/README.md

 -   Object detection model fine-tuned on a custom dataset of EV chargers.
 -   Data processing scripts to convert annotations from various formats.
--   A FastAPI backend to serve the model and provide predictions.
 -   Docker support for easy deployment.
 -   A comprehensive test suite using `pytest`.